Elnaril/uniswap-universal-router-decoder/README.md

 ⚠ There is no guarantee of compatibility between 2 versions: consider forcing the version in your dependency requirements.

 ⚠ This project is a work in progress so not all commands are decoded yet.
-Below a list of the already implemented ones:
+Below the list of the already implemented ones.
+Also, only one command can be encoded in a single transaction input data at the moment.

 | Command Id | Function Name | Decode | Encode